TKouyama/SP_LunarCal_example/README.md

 - Ogohara et al., 2012: Automated cloud tracking system for the Akatsuki Venus Climate Orbiter data, Icarus, 217, 661-668

 - Kouyama et al., 2016: Development of an application scheme for the SELENE/SP lunar reflectance model for radiometric calibration of hyperspectral and multispectral sensors, Planet.
 Space Sci., 124, 76-83

 ---
+Core program:
+- read_sp_model_bilinear_for_pub.pro

+Please replace below path in the code with your directory name where SP files are contained.
+(e.g. L36. ifldname ='./')

+All required functions are contained in this repository.
+(But if you find missed function(s), please inform me)

+---
 Toru Kouyama, 2019.04.29, modified 2020.10.12, 11.16, 2023.08.16